andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 If you are familiar with [Elm](https://elm-lang.org/) and its `update:: Msg -> Model ` `-> (Model, Cmd Msg)` function, you should feel in familiar waters.
 The action factory is akin to the `update` function: it turns an incoming event (`Msg`) into updates on the machine's extended state (`Model`) and commands (`Cmd Msg`).
 The only difference is that the Elm's update function directly produces a new state from the old state, while action factories produce updates to the old state which, combined with the `updateState` property of a Kingly machine, produce the new state.
 {% endtufte %}

-The action factory takes the same parameters than the guards but return an object with two properties:
+The action factory takes the same parameters as the guards but returns an object with two properties:
 - `updates`: the list of updates to perform on the machine's extended state
 - `outputs`: values to aggregate to the outputs of the machine as a result of receiving the incoming event